 More than 50% of teenagers and 40% of adults now use voice shopping on a regular basis.
 This was something hard to imagine years ago.
 If we go by predictions, sources would say that at least half of all searches will be done via voice this year.
-Google voice search has in fact increased by 35 times from 2008 to 2016.
-This advancement takes the user experience to another level, with many easy tasks now becoming more simplified, including online shopping.
+In fact, the number of people using Google voice search in 2008 had multiplied to 35 times as many by 2016.
+This advancement takes user experience to another level, with many easy tasks now becoming more simplified, including online shopping.

 It is easier to use because you do not need to type, and when using smart speakers, you get one answer for your search, saving you time from combing through several search results.

-Also, voice search is not only for smartphones and other mobile devices.
+Also, voice search is not just for smartphones and other mobile devices.
 Consumers can also use it on their computers, laptops, and tablets.
 It’s pretty much useful anywhere!

 If you want to attract on-the-go customers who are searching for products and services like yours, you need to invest in voice search optimization.

 - Prominence.
-This has something to do with how popular your business is.
-How many reviews do you have and how is your star rating?
+This has to do with how popular your business is.
+How many reviews do you have, and how is your star rating?
 The number of inbound links and direct listings is also important.

 1. Optimize in Question Form

-A common with voice searches is how consumers usually say their searches in question form.
-Instead of the phrase “Best pizza restaurant nearby,” you should optimize for “What are the best pizza restaurants nearby?”
+A common issue with voice searches is how consumers usually say their searches in question form.
+Instead of the phrase “best pizza restaurant nearby,” you should optimize for “What are the best pizza restaurants nearby?”

 Be sure to include what, who, how, when, and where every time you optimize in question form.